Kyle W., Class of 2018

 Course Name

-This course focuses on individuals with severe and persistent mental conditions.
-Special emphasis is given to how the contemporary mental health system relates to and is experienced by disadvantaged individuals.
+Special focus on individuals with severe and persistent mental conditions.
+Special consideration will be given to how the contemporary mental health system relates to and is experienced by disadvantaged individuals.

-An examination of substance use disorders from the public health perspective.
-This course explores the prevention and treatment of substance use disorders to reduce deaths, disabilities, and human suffering in communities.
+Substance use disorders examined from the public health perspective.
+Prevention and treatment of substance use disorders to reduce deaths, disability and human suffering in communities.

-An analysis of evidence-based programs designed to prevent mental illness.
-This course investigates existent programs, databases, and professional literature.
-You’ll explore the design of mental health services and evaluate the effectiveness of proposed mental health programs.
+Analysis of the evidence-based programs designed to prevent mental illness.
+Investigation of applications of evidence-based public health in planning and evaluating programs to prevent mental disorders.
+Analysis of existent programs, databases and professional literature.
+Design of mental health services and evaluation of the effectiveness of proposed mental health programs.

-An epidemiological study of mental illness.
-In this course, you’ll examine contemporary applications of epidemiology in investigating disease distribution and etiology.
-Instruction will focus on the use of epidemiological studies to plan mental health services, design prevention programs, and evaluate program effectiveness.
+Analysis of the epidemiological study of mental illness.
+Investigation of contemporary applications of epidemiology in investigating disease distribution and etiology.
+Emphasis on the use of epidemiological studies to plan mental health services, design prevention programs and to evaluate the effectiveness of mental health programs.

-This course explores intimate partner violence, child neglect and abuse, assault, homicide, war, and terrorism from a public health perspective.
-Studies will focus on risk factor reduction and prevention of deaths, disabilities, and human suffering.
+Intimate partner violence, child neglect and abuse, assault, homicide, war and terrorism are explored from a public health perspective.
+Focus on risk factor reduction and prevention of deaths, disability and human suffering.

-An exploration of biological, psychological, behavioral, and social aspects of healthy sexuality throughout a lifespan.
-Special emphasis is given to community-level interventions that promote sexual health.
+Exploration of biological, psychological, behavioral and social aspects of health sexuality throughout the lifespan.
+Community level interventions to promote healthy sexuality.

 Health Experience Courses